“Wealth is the ability to fully experience life.”

 The First Indication of Wealth

 When I began working at my first engineering job after graduation, I dedicated my whole life to it.
 To make a positive first impression, I went to work at 8 a.m. and didn’t leave until well after 6 p.m.
-Many times, I would skip lunch just to complete a project’s deadline.
+Many days, I would skip lunch just to complete a project’s deadline.
 In addition, I was always the first to volunteer for late-night and weekend shifts.

-I did everything that I possibly could to gain the trust of my fellow colleagues and senior management staff.
+I did everything I possibly could to gain the trust of my fellow colleagues and senior management staff.

 But after a year of living an unbalanced life, I was a mess.
 Although I had proved to be a strong contributor at work, other aspects of my life slowly deteriorated.
 My relationships crumbled, my personal growth stagnated, and my health declined.